XF3Z/Xiaofan-portfolio/final-project-part-one.md

 > Important note: this template includes major elements of Part I, but the instructions on Canvas are the authoritative source.
 Make sure to read through the assignment page and review the rubric to confirm you have everything you need before submitting.
 When done, delete these instructions before submitting.

 # Outline
+1. Issues related to the decline of elephant numbers in Kenya (bar chart, line chart)
+2. Poaching has led to the decline of elephant numbers, and background knowledge on poaching (bar chart, line chart)
+3. Future strategies to save elephants

-The Decline in Elephant Numbers in Kenya
+1. The Decline in Elephant Numbers in Kenya

 The precipitous decline in Kenya's elephant population has raised significant concerns and generated numerous pressing questions among conservationists, scientists, and policymakers.
 Over the last few decades, the once-thriving elephant population has seen a staggering decrease, prompting critical inquiries into the reasons behind this distressing trend.